Tax Strategies for High Income Earners

-Losing your profits to a heft tax bill is counterintuitive to any income-generating activity you invest in.
+Losing your profits to a hefty tax bill is counterintuitive to any income-generating activity you invest in.
 If you want to learn more about how rich families safeguard their assets, including the tax strategies for high income earners they benefit from, you can refer to our hard-cover book, 7 Secrets To High Net Worth Investment Management, Estate, Tax and Financial Planning – Strategies for Families Worth $25 Million To $500 Million..
 It offers insights that help wealthy people live a financially secure life.

-Frequently Used Tax Strategies for High Income Earners
+4 Tax-Efficient Investing Strategies for High Earners

 In this section, we will give answers to the question, “How do high-income earners reduce taxes?”
 We’ll discuss tax strategies that are effective for individuals with a net worth of millions of dollars.
 However, you should keep in mind that in order to implement the best strategies for your profile, you need an expert’s touch.
 That is why we suggest that you read our Ultimate Guide for the best tips to find the right financial advisor for you.

-Family Income Splitting and Family Trusts
+1. Family Income Splitting and Family Trusts

-This is one of the most basic tax strategies for high income earnersthat you can take advantage of.
+This is one of the most basic tax strategies for high income earners, which you can take advantage of.
 It works by setting up a prescribed rate loan.
 When you invest in an RRSP, the amount of your contribution is deducted from your taxable income, thereby reducing your tax bill.
 Attribution rules can make this process a little complicated, but you can avoid that by making use of a properly structured family trust or transferring your contributions directly to your family members through a formal loan agreement.
 If you have more questions about how this works, you can call us up to consult with our experts!

 Family trusts can help shift your investment income to your family members without being affected by a high marginal tax rate if structured properly, that is.
 These trusts can help you provide annual tax-free income to your family to pay for their various expenses.
 Trusts are among the most beneficial tax strategies for high income earners.

 Another strategy you can use to provide for your slow-income spouse is by establishing a spousal loan.
 This will shift your investment income and capital gains to them, which will be taxed at your spouse’s lower marginal tax rate.

-Invest in Your Children’s Education
+2. Invest in Your Children’s Education

-Choosing Tax-Efficient Investments
+3. Choosing Tax-Efficient Investments

 A few examples of these type of investments include flow-through shares and life insurances.
 A flow-through works by investing in resource-based companies, i.e., companies involved in the explorations and development of oil, gas, renewable energy, mining, and more.
 With the right structure, these companies can ‘renounce’ the expenses it incurs to you, which you can then deduct on your tax return, up to the amount of the investment you made.
 This reduces your overall net income.

 Tax-exempt insurance can protect the value of your assets so that more of your wealth is passed down to your beneficiaries.
 It covers your tax obligations, thereby eliminating the need for your heirs to sell off your estate to pay off estate taxes.
 To learn more about which life insurance policy is best for your financial plan and retirement planning, you should consult a financial professional.
 Our wealth managers are experts in the field of wealth transfer and tax mitigation, which are part of any tax strategies for high income earners.
 Contact us to get started on planning a financially secure future for you and your family.

-Invest in Dividends
+4. Invest in Dividends

 If you’ve ever wondered, “Why are billionaires not taxed?” the answer might lie in dividends.
 Most of the income billionaires have is generated through shares in a company that provides profits to its shareholders.
 These, along with long-term capital gains, are taxed at a much lower rate than earned income.